2025 Agricultural Policy Trends Based on FFTC-AP platform publications

 Asia’s Responses to the Issues

-Singapore (“30 by 30”), Taiwan, Malaysia, Indonesia, and Korea treat food security as a strategic objective, using long-term plans, sectoral action plans, and targeted programs (e.g., aquaculture expansion, grain corn, diversification from rice) to stabilize supply, reduce import dependence, and address malnutrition.
+Asian countries are not merely targeting food security and sovereignty but restructuring food value chains to enhance resilience.
+Singapore (“30 by 30”), Taiwan, Malaysia, Indonesia, and Korea treat food security as a strategic objective, using long-term plans, sectoral action plans, and targeted programs (e.g., aquaculture expansion, grain corn, crop diversification from rice and seed reforms) to stabilize supply, reduce import dependence, and address malnutrition.

-Countries push industry revolution (IR4.0), AI, smart farming, and advanced logistics: Singapore’s urban vertical farms and rooftop gardens, Taiwan’s AI parcel mapping and disaster apps, Malaysia’s PINTAR, Indonesia’s smart-farming agenda, and Thailand’s logistics research all show strong tech-led strategies, often backed by R&D institutions and public–private partnerships.
+Countries push industry revolution (IR4.0), AI, smart farming, and advanced technology: Singapore’s urban vertical farms and rooftop gardens, Taiwan’s AI parcel mapping and disaster apps, Japan’s Al demonstration projects, Malaysia’s PINTAR, Indonesia’s smart-farming agenda, and Thailand’s logistics research all show strong tech-led strategies, often backed by R&D institutions and public–private partnerships, integrating digital agriculture into national planning.

-Several Asian countries design value-chain and trade strategies: Johor–Singapore SEZ aims for integrated supply chains; Taiwan targets premium export markets (duck eggs, halal products); Myanmar focuses on profitable export rice; and multiple states respond to tariff shocks (US Reciprocal Tariff Policy) by diversifying markets and upgrading standards.
+Several Asian countries design value-chain and trade strategies: Johor–Singapore SEZ aims for integrated supply chains; Taiwan targets premium export markets (duck eggs, halal products); Thailand aims to become an ASEAN logistic hub; Myanmar focuses on profitable export rice chains and; multiple states respond to tariff shocks (US Reciprocal Tariff Policy) by diversifying markets and upgrading standards.

-Taiwan’s Agricultural Social Responsibility (ASR) framework, Korea’s dietary education plan, Thailand’s healthy diet initiatives, and Philippine indigenous product innovation all highlight social and behavioral approaches: measuring responsibility, educating consumers, supporting indigenous foods, and linking health with environmental sustainability.
+Taiwan’s Agricultural Social Responsibility (ASR) framework, Korea’s dietary education plan, Malaysia’s social enterprise models, Thailand’s healthy diet initiatives, and Philippine’s indigenous product innovation all highlight social and behavioral approaches: measuring responsibility, educating consumers, supporting indigenous foods, and linking health with environmental sustainability.

 Policy Recommendation